-The Exchange proposes adding definitions to Rule 2622(h)(1) to consolidate the various definitions that will be used in the Rule, some of which are taken from the Amended Nasdaq UTP Plan.
-The Exchange is adopting the following terms from the Amended Nasdaq UTP Plan: "Operating Committee," "Operational Halt,"

-"Primary Listing Market," "Processor," 9

-"Regulatory Halt," "Regular Trading

-Hours," 10 "SIP Halt," and "SIP Halt

-Resume Time."
-The Exchange is

-adopting a modified form of the term

-"Extraordinary Market Activity" from

-the Amended Nasdaq UTP Plan, as

-described below.
-The definition of

-"UTP Exchange Traded Product" has

-been moved into the definitions section

-from elsewhere in the current Rules

-without change.
-11 The definitions of

-"Trust Shares," "Index Fund Shares,"

-"Managed Fund Shares," and "Trust

-Issues Receipts" have been added as

-subcategories to the defined term "UTP

-Exchange Traded Product."
-12

-First, the Exchange proposes to add the definition of "Primary Listing Market" 13 to Rule 2622, which will have the same meaning as in the Amended Nasdaq UTP Plan, Section X.A.8.
-As is currently the case under the Nasdaq UTP Plan, all Regulatory Halt decisions are made by the market on which the security has its primary listing.
-This reflects the regulatory responsibility that the Primary Listing Market has for fair and orderly trading in the securities that list on its market and its direct access to its listed companies, which are required to advise it of certain events and maintain lines of communication with the Primary Listing Market.
+The Exchange proposes adding a definitions section as Rule 11.22(a) to consolidate the various definitions that will be used in the Rules, some of which are taken from the Amended Nasdaq UTP Plan.
+The Exchange is adopting the following terms from the Amended Nasdaq UTP Plan: "Operating Committee," "Operational Halt," "Primary Listing Market," "Processor," 12 "Regulatory Halt," "Regular Trading Hours," "SIP Halt," and "SIP Halt Resume Time."
+The Exchange is adopting a modified form of the term "Extraordinary Market Activity" from the Amended Nasdag UTP Plan, as described below.
+The definitions of "UTP Exchange Traded Product", "Pre-Market Session", and "Post-Market Session" are included in the definitions section with cross references to their current definitions in the Exchange's Rulebook.
+13 The Exchange will add definitions of "Trust Shares," "Index Fund Shares," "Managed Fund Shares," and "Trust Issued Receipts", as subcategories to the defined term "UTP Exchange Traded Product", and those terms will have the same meanings as those found currently in the rules of at least one other exchange.14 responsibility that the Primary Listing Market has for fair and orderly trading in the securities that list on its market and its direct access to its listed companies, which are required to advise it of certain events and maintain lines of communication with the Primary Listing Market.
 The proposed definition makes clear that if a security is listed on more than one market (a dually-listed security), the Primary Listing Market means the exchange on which the security has been listed the longest.
 This provision matches language used in the definition of "Primary Listing Exchange" in the Limit-Up Limit-Down Plan and will avoid conflict in the event of dually-listed securities.